skulptur/reactive-fns/README.md

 ### Combinators

 - concat: Combine sources by putting one source after the previous source ends.
-- merge: Merges given callbags, emitting when each one emits.
+- merge: Merges given streams, emitting when each one emits.
-- combine: Combines given callbags, emits arrays of latest values of each.
+- combine: Combines given streams, emits arrays of latest values of each.

 ### Utilities

-- forEach: Subscribes to given callbag.
+- forEach: Subscribes to given stream.
 - log: Shortcut for console.log in a forEach.
 - pipe: Pipes sources to operators to sinks.
-- tap: Taps into given callbag.
+- tap: Taps into given stream.